FAIRmat - A Proposed Consortium of the German Research-Data Infrastructure (NFDI)

 PARTICIPATION IN THE NFDI

 Recommended by the Council for Information Infrastructures (RfII), an urgently needed sustainable infrastructure for provision, interlinkage, maintenance, and options for reuse of research data shall be created in Germany in the coming years.
 The needs and implementation of this National Research Data Infrastructure (NFDI), will be defined and realized by consortia from a wide variety of scientific disciplines.
 The consortium FAIRmat represents the interests of experimental, theoretical, and computational condensed-matter physics and materials science.
-This includes, for example, chemical physics of solids, catalysis, electron microscopy, x-ray spectroscopy and more.
+This also includes, for example, chemical physics of solids, catalysis, functional materials, synthesis, and more.
+For the structure of the consortium see here.
 As a first step, an Extended Abstract was submitted to the DFG on March 29, 2019.
 The binding Letter of Intent was submitted on July 4, 2019.
-The proposal is due October, 15, 2019.
+The proposal was successfully submitted on October 15, 2019.
+The next step in the application process is a review of first-round proposals at the end of the year.

 BECOME A PART OF FAIRMAT

 Colleagues are invited to contribute their expertise and actively shape the necessary data infrastructures.
 If you would like to become part of FAIRmat, please register here.
-This list as well as this map of Germany shows you our supporting institutions and their location throughout Germany.
+This list and this map of Germany shows you our supporting institutions and their location throughout Germany.
 The area for registered users is here.

 Our approach and most important principle is to design the infrastructure of this field from bottom up and without bureaucratic hurdles.
 To this end, we will involve our colleagues in order to implement their needs make research studies more efficient, and to achieve a comprehensive acceptance of the project.
 The aim of FAIRmat is to improve, expand, and interlink existing infrastructures for the further development of these scientific disciplines and - where necessary - to create new infrastructures.
 Cooperation between universities and other research institutions as well as industry shall be strengthened.